11+ Resume Summary Examples by Job (Marketing, Sales, More)

 - Agile methodology certified

-Summary Example For Art or Creative Directors
+Resume Summary Examples for Art or Creative Directors

 Experienced digital creative, passion for well-designed products, multi-disciplinary player/coach, experience in a variety of product types (B2C, B2B, B2B2C).